MRI TEMPORAL BONES

 Conditions Diagnosed with an MRI of Temporal Bone Radiology Scan

-• Labyrinthitis Inflammation of the inner ear structures.
+• Labyrinthitis and Vestibular Neuritis: Inflammation of the inner ear or the vestibular nerve, causing vertigo and hearing issues.

 Preparing for test